Overexposure to ultraviolet light causes sunburn.

 Cold-water compresses, moisturizers, and nonsteroidal anti-inflammatory drugs ease pain until the sunburn heals.

-Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
-The amount of sun exposure required to produce a burn varies with the amount of melanin in the skin (usually visible as the amount of pigmentation), the ability to produce more melanin, and the amount of UV light in the sunlight on the day of overexposure.
+The amount of sun exposure required to produce a sunburn varies with the amount of melanin in the skin (usually visible as the amount of pigmentation), the ability to produce more melanin, and the amount of UV light in the sunlight on the day of overexposure.

 Sunburn results in painful reddened skin.
 Severe sunburn may cause swelling and blisters.
 Symptoms may begin as soon as 1 hour after exposure and typically reach their peak within 3 days (usually between 12 hours and 24 hours).
-Some severely sunburned people develop a fever, chills, and weakness and on rare occasions even may go into shock (characterized by very low blood pressure, fainting, and profound weakness).
+Some severely sunburned people develop a fever, chills, and weakness and on rare occasions even may go into shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Blood pressure is usually low... read more (characterized by very low blood pressure, fainting, and profound weakness).

 Several days after a sunburn, people with naturally fair skin may have peeling in the burned area, usually accompanied by itching.
 These peeled areas are even more sensitive to sunburn for several weeks.
 Sunburned skin, particularly peeled sunburned skin, can become infected.
 Permanent brown spots called lentigines may develop.
-People who have had severe sunburns when young are at greater risk of skin cancer, particularly melanoma, in later years, even if they have not been exposed to much sun since that time.
+People who have had severe sunburns when young are at greater risk of skin cancer, particularly melanoma Melanoma Melanoma is a skin cancer that begins in the pigment-producing cells of the skin (melanocytes).
+Melanomas can begin on normal skin or in existing moles.
+They may be irregular, flat or raised... read more , in later years, even if they have not been exposed to much sun since that time.

 Many materials are capable of filtering or blocking UV radiation, but many are not.
 Clothing, ordinary window glass, smoke, and smog filter out many of the damaging rays.
 However, water is not a good filter.
 UVA and UVB light can penetrate a foot (about 30 centimeters) of clear water.
 Clouds and fog are also not good filters of UV light—a person can get sunburned on a cloudy or foggy day.